project-march/ProjectMarch/doc/march_packages/march_gait_selection.rst

 balance walk gait.
 The graph of the balance walk gait is defined in the :ref:`march-gait-files-label`.
 Some of the subgaits in this gait are just static subgaits defined by a subgaitfile.
 However, some of the subgaits are dynamic.
 In these subgaits we try to move towards a capture point.
-A capture point is a point on the ground such that if you would place your foot there, you would come to a stall.
-There are a lot of papers on the internet about this principle.
-A capture point is calculated in the :ref:`march-data-collector-label` based on the inverted pendulum model and the movement of the center of mass.
+A capture point is a point on the ground such that if you would place your foot there, you would come to a full stop.
+There are a lot of papers on the internet about this, most importantly the one introducing the principle is this `paper <https://ieeexplore-ieee-org.tudelft.idm.oclc.org/document/4115602>`_ A capture point is calculated in the :ref:`march-data-collector-label` based on the inverted pendulum model and the movement of the center of mass.
 We use the motion planning framework MoveIt to calculate a trajectory for the swing leg towards this point.
 For the stance leg, the regular gait file is used to determine the endpoint and MoveIt is then used to calculate a trajectory towards this point.